 As we neared the top of the mountain, the scenery across the valley revealed itself.
-There were vast and wide plateaus on the mountains and we could not discern whether they were naturally formed, or flattened by humans, perhaps the Incas who seem capable of such unimaginable feats.
+There were vast and wide plateaus in the mountains and we could not discern whether they were naturally formed, or flattened by humans, perhaps the Incas who seem capable of such unimaginable feats.

-Near the end of day’s hike, as we approached town of Isinlivi, the trail led through a few pastures and right next to some of the homes.
+Near the end of day’s hike, as we approached the town of Isinlivi, the trail led through a few pastures and right next to some of the homes.
 Two indigenous women sat outside tending a vegetable garden and some sheep.
 They were very friendly and greeted us with a handshake.
-Down the side of the mountain a cow was mooing a sound something awful.
-It was interspersed with a donkey hee-hawing, if that’s a word.
+Down the side of the mountain, a cow was mooing a sound something awful.
+It was interspersed with a donkey hee-hawing if that’s a word.
 With the smell of grass, sheep, and some cattle poop, it felt like we walked through a slice of their life one idyllic afternoon.

 Hostel Taita Cristobal

 In Isinlivi, opted to stay at Hostel Taita Cristobal, $15 each and included dinner, breakfast, hot showers and even wifi.
 The other hostel, which is more popular, just had too many L’s in its name.

 We unloaded our stuff in our room and then went down to the dining room.
 The three hikers that we met earlier that day were already in the dining room when we entered.
 We made some tea and chatted with them for a while.